discoproject/disco/doc/howto/dataflow.rst

 In the diagrams below, it should be clear when Disco is relying on either reading partitioned input or writing partitioned output.

+The overall data flow in a Disco job is controlled by four :class:`disco.core.JobDict` parameters.
+The presence of ``map`` and ``reduce``, determine the overall structure of the job (i.e. whether its `mapreduce`, `map-only`, or `reduce-only`).
+The ``partitions`` parameter determines whether or not the map output is partitioned, and the number of partitions.
+The ``merge_partitions`` parameter determines whether partitioned input to reduce is merged.

 Map Flows
 ---------